How the SEC Handles Your Complaint

 - If you already have a lawyer, consult your lawyer about your options and whether you need a lawyer who specializes in securities.

-- You may want to call your state or local bar associations to obtain a listing of securities lawyers in your area.
+- Call your state or local bar association to obtain a listing of securities lawyers in your area.
 Many lawyers will offer to have an initial meeting with you for free or for a minimal fee.

 - Broaden your list of potential securities lawyers by consulting directories of attorneys.
 The Martindale-Hubbell® Law Directory can be found at many libraries.
+It is also available online at http://www.martindale.com/.
 It lists lawyers by state and jurisdictions.

-For your convenience, we have listed below the names of some bar associations that may provide you with referrals in your area.
-This is not a complete list and you should check your telephone book for state, county, or city bar associations.
+For your convenience, we have listed the following contact information for two bar associations that may provide you with referrals in your area.
+This is not a complete list, so you should check your telephone book for state, county, or city bar associations.
 We cannot endorse or recommend a specific lawyer to you, vouch for the competence of any lawyer recommended to you by a bar association or referral service, or recommend the services of one bar association over another.

 American Bar Association